Choose Beneva. Where you come first.

 - Good news: your repayment period doesn't start right away!
 In fact, it begins the second year following the year you withdrew funds from your RRSP under the HBP.

 As a savvy buyer, you've probably realized that your investment earnings can help pay for your home.
 And you’re absolutely right—if you’ve been wisely investing in your RRSP!
-That's exactly the kind of thing an advisor2 can help with (no kidding, they love it).
+That's exactly the kind of thing an advisor can help with (no kidding, they love it).2

 The capital in your investment accounts is safe!
 In the event of your death, your beneficiaries recover the money invested before age 75, even if markets have gone down.
 And, if the markets were in your favour and the final balance exceeds the invested capital, your beneficiaries will get it all back (capital + gains).